‘Victory is what Nigerians want’ – Okorowanta blasts Super Eagles performance against Cameroon

 “Rohr is supposed to be preparing the team for the World Cup qualifiers not testing players, he is supposed to use his best against a team like Cameroon. “

-Okorowanta believed the Super Eagles must rely on their established players for the games and avoid bringing new players.
+Okorowanta reiterated that the Super Eagles must rely on their established players for the games and avoid bringing in too many new players.

 “If we continue like this that you keep testing players I am afraid it might not go well for us in the qualifiers but if we go with the established players then that will be okay,” he continued.